calmm-js/karet.xhr/README.md

 #### <a id="XHR-statusText"></a> [≡](#contents) [`XHR.statusText(xhr) ~> string`](#XHR-statusText)

-`XHR.statusText` returns an observable property of the [`statusText`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/statusText) of an ongoing XHR.
+`XHR.statusText` returns a possibly observable property of the [`statusText`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/statusText) of an ongoing XHR.

 #### <a id="XHR-timeout"></a> [≡](#contents) [`XHR.timeout(xhr) ~> number`](#XHR-timeout)

-`XHR.timeout` returns an observable property of the [`timeout`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/timeout) property of an ongoing XHR.
+`XHR.timeout` returns a possibly observable property of the [`timeout`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/timeout) property of an ongoing XHR.

 #### <a id="XHR-withCredentials"></a> [≡](#contents) [`XHR.withCredentials(xhr) ~> boolean`](#XHR-withCredentials)

-`XHR.withCredentials` returns an observable property of the [`withCredentials`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials) property of an ongoing XHR.
+`XHR.withCredentials` returns a possibly observable property of the [`withCredentials`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials) property of an ongoing XHR.